The quantum trace as a quantum non-abelianization map: Equivariant skein algebras and character varieties

 Note that the elements of the form $i^{\Delta}(Z_{e_{i_1}}^N\cdots Z_{e_{i_k}}^N)$ are central in $\otimes_{\mathbb{T}\in F(\Delta)}\mathcal{Z}_{\omega}(\mathbb{T})$.
 Therefore, the local representations send them to scalar operators, which implies that any local representation $r$ has a well-defined abelian classical shadow $[\rho^{ab}]\in \mathcal{X}_{\mathbb{C}^*}^{\sigma}(\hat{\mathbf{\Sigma}})$.
 Moreover, the image in $\otimes_{\mathbb{T}\in F(\Delta)}\mathcal{Z}_{\omega}(\mathbb{T})$ of the element

 is central and each local representation sends it to a scalar operator $h_c \id$.
 The complex $h_c$ is called \textit{the central charge} of the local representation.

-It is shown in \cite[Proposition 4.6]{Toulisse16} that the isomorphism classes of local representations are classified by their abelian classical shadow and their central charge.
+It is shown in \cite[Proposition 4.6]{Toulisse16} that the isomorphism classes of local representations (for arbitrary punctured surfaces) are classified by their abelian classical shadow and their central charge.

-The decomposition of local representations into simple modules is known for closed surfaces; see \cite{Toulisse16}.
+The decomposition of local representations into simple modules is known for closed punctured surfaces; see \cite{Toulisse16}.
 We now generalize this decomposition to open surfaces. \begin{corollary} Let $r:\CF \to \End(W)$ be a local representation with classical shadow $[\rho^{ab}]$ and central charge $h_C$.
-The simple submodules of $W$ are the irreducible representations with classical shadow $[\rho^{ab}]$ and such that the product of every boundary and inner puncture invariants is equal to $h_C$.
+The set of isomorphism classes of simple submodules of $W$ is the set of classes of those irreducible representations with classical shadow $[\rho^{ab}]$ such that the product of every boundary and inner puncture invariants is equal to $h_C$.
 Moreover, each factor arises with multiplicity $N^g$, where $g$ is the genus of $\Sigma$. \end{corollary}